cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

 ================================

 When working through any tutorial in 1302, it is expected that you will fully engage with the material.
-In other words, it is not sufficient to skim read the content.
+In other words, it is not sufficient to skim-read the content.
 You should carefully read and process and then follow along by typing the commands into your terminal emulator, taking notes as you go.
 We recommend writing the answers to any questions asked in this tutorial in your notes along with some context.
 These notes will be helpful for studying.
 If you have any questions as you are working through